Skip to content

 Debug ExecNode

-You can Make Debug ExecNodes that will only run if RUN_DEBUG_NODES env variable is set.
-These can be visualization ExecNodes for example or some complicated Assertions that helps you debug problems when needed that are hostile to the production environment (they consume too much computation time):
+You can make Debug an ExecNode that will only run if RUN_DEBUG_NODES env variable is set.
+This can be visualization ExecNode for example or some complicated assertions that helps you debug problems when needed that are hostile to the production environment (they consume too much computation time):

 @xn